The Best Assam Teas for 2022 Are Bold, Brash, and Malty

 You won’t need your fine-mesh strainer for this Assam black tea.
 Positively Tea’s Organic Assam Black has large, ample leaves which is why it is classified as Flowery Orange Pekoe (FOP).

-A full leaf also indicates that so-called orthodox methods, rather than CTC, were used in the processing of tea leaf.
-The distinction is important for several reasons, but mainly because orthodox teas tend to be slower to the finish line than sprinting CTC teas.
-You have to be patient with the whole leaf as it unfolds in the water and slowly releases its flavor compounds.
+A full leaf also indicates that orthodox methods, rather than CTC, were used to process the tea.
+The distinction is important because orthodox teas tend to be slower to the finish line than sprinting CTC teas.
+You must be patient with the whole leaf as it unfolds in the water and slowly releases its flavor compounds.

 A slow, loping reveal of flavors can explain why it took me several tea sessions to find the best steeping recipe.
 I settled on a level tablespoon of tea steeped in 8 oz. of water for 3.5 minutes at 212°F. This is the spot where I found this tea’s body and strength along with Assam maltiness.
 Less leaf steeped at a lower temperature just doesn’t pack any punch and then what’s the point of drinking Assam?